Do you itch? A wearable sensor can measure the severity of monitoring how often you scratch.

 The gesture of scratching is the same, whether it is on the skin or in the air.
 Our sensor can tell the difference between the two, something that systems already out there are absolutely unable to do.

 The team tested the sensor for itching in a group of two men and nine women, aged 4 to 24, all suffering from eczema.
 It is an intensely annoying condition, and it leads to sleep problems chronic in about 60% of those affected.

-Xu calls this anti-itch device “smart bandage,” and indeed the definition fits well.
+Xu calls this anti-itch device "smart bandage," and indeed the definition fits well.
 The researcher says it can be worn for seven days before needing to be recharged.
-Uses a machine learning algorithm to determine when people scratch themselves, trained on 10 healthy men and women.
+He uses a machine learning algorithm to determine when people scratch themselves, trained on 10 healthy men and women.

 The research team compared the performance of the trained algorithm with infrared camera recordings that captured participants scratching at night while wearing sensors. and found that itch ratings were 99% accurate.